ck2136/reproducible_research/readme.md

 The simplest merge is what we just saw termed `fast-forward`.
 Nothing has changed in the master branch since we started the new-data-manage branch.
 Only one side of the merger has changed thus the merged state will be identical to that of the new-data-manage branch.

 Interestingly, the fast-forward merging is usually not something that occurs often.
 An analyst or programmer may be carried away with one of the branches he/she is working on and goes far away from the master branch.
-To avoid having to go through a difficult merge, it's recommended that the master branch is merged into the other branch that one is workign on regularly using `git merge master`.
+To avoid having to go through a difficult merge, it's recommended that the master branch is merged into the other branch that one is working on regularly using `git merge master`.

 Merge conflicts
 --